hashicorp/terraform-website/content/source/docs/enterprise/install/uninstall.html.md

 	```

 3. The script removes dangling Docker volumes and the Docker networks that were created for the application.
-Terraform Enterprise has been removed from the system.

 	```
 	Deleted Networks: